 Room to import instance

-Step 1: Clean up the Revit file by deleting any unplaced rooms and checking room names/number are completed.
+Clean up the Revit file by deleting any unplaced rooms and checking room names/number are complete.

-Step 2: Create a new workset, for example “room mass”, which is not visible by default.
-This will be used to create room volumes.
+Create a new workset, for example, “room mass”, which is not visible by default.
+This workset will be used to create the room volumes.

 By adding an ‘Element.SetName’ node, the import instances can be re-named based on the room number it was derived from, e.g. 1.01.
 Note that regardless of how the area schemes are set (Architecture > Room & Area > Area & Volume Computations) – by wall face, finished face, etc. – the resulting geometry will be the internalised volume, subtracting walls and floors.
-Since the name of each mass is associated to the room name from which it originated, various analysis can be performed of the mass and the results pushed back into Revit via Dynamo and/or Excel.
+Since the name of each mass is associated with the room name from which it originated, various analysis can be performed of the mass, and the results pushed back into Revit via Dynamo and Excel.
 This process is particularly useful when using Grasshopper and Ladybug to run environmental of the Revit model.

 Under the solids tab, ensure it is set to ‘ACIS solids’.
-This will allow Rhino to import breps opposed to a mesh.
+This setting will allow Rhino to import breps as opposed to a mesh.

-Step 5: Import *dwg file into Rhino.
+Import the *dwg file into Rhino.
 The objects will come in as blocks.
 Explode the blocks and merge all breps into a single layer.